New Year Financial Planning

 April 15 is months away, but it arrives before you know it.
 For individuals and couples, there are dozens of pieces of information and decisions that need to be made to properly plan for the annual visit from the tax man.
 The beginning of the year is a time to gather records about expenses, charitable donations and other items that might account for tax savings.
 It is also a time to make decisions about additional tax planning for education and retirement in order to maximize tax-free savings.
 For people who are going through a divorce, it is important to plan the timing of finalizing the divorce, since your filing status is determined by your marital status on December 31.

 In the coming year, it may be time to adjust your financial life.
 A new budget, revised insurance, adapting to any changes in tax laws can all be taken into account when thinking about your spending and saving habits.
 If you are concerned that your relationship is at risk, being diligent about gathering and maintaining organized records of your finances will help make the process of dividing property simpler and more likely to be fair.

 If you have been avoiding financial issues with your mate because of tension, it is critical regain ownership, whether as a team or on your own.
 In the New Year, make a resolution to review your finances to be sure you are on track for your goals and needs.
 If you are having trouble sorting out your situation, you should consider conferring with a financial expert or a family law attorney.
-Jamie Blum can be reached at email@example.com, and Reese Law is available for consultations.
+Jamie Blum can be reached at email@example.com, and Reese Law is available for consultations regarding divorce law.